michaelc143/personal-angular-site/README.md

 # PersonalAngularSite

 This project is a side hobby being worked on over the course of Summer 2023 while working full-time.
+If you discover any bugs or have any questions at all, feel free to email me at mcorbishley@wisc.edu

 ## Installation